-- Threats/intimidation

-Bumping into an adult during a student conflict
+- · Threats/intimidation · Bumping into an adult during a student conflict · Major classroom disruption · Lower Level Fighting · Theft of student's personal property, minor · - · Bus safety issue, minor

-Major classroom

-disruption

-Fighting

-Theft of student's personal property

-Possession of drugs or controlled substance

-- · Opening, entering or leaving the bus through an emergency exit

 Level Three Behavior Interventions and Responses

 - 1. Select and implement interventions and responses that maintain the continuity of the student's instruction or are least disruptive. - 2.
 Consider the use of interventions from prior levels & multiple categories. - 3.
 Review and consider a student's IEP or IAP (504 Plan) prior to implementing interventions and responses. - 4.
 Communicate with parents/guardians/caregivers about the behaviors and interventions and document them in the Parent/Student Contact Log. - 5.
 Document behavior in the student information system.